Updated on December 30, 2014

 A) Your coverage ends the end of the month following the month you end municipal service, provided that your premium for that month is paid.

-Q) I am leaving municipal service, but I have fewer than ten years of full-time service (as determined by my retirement board).
-Therefore, I am not eligible for a municipal pension.
+Q) I am leaving municipal service, but I am not vested in the retirement system and I am not eligible for a municipal pension.
 May I continue my health insurance coverage?

 A) Yes.
 If you are leaving municipal service for any reason other than termination for gross misconduct, you may continue your coverage with some limitations on time and/or benefit levels or you may obtain coverage through the Connector.
 Your options are as follows: